seh-GAH-toh/Pumpkin-Website/docs/en/config/pvp.md

 :::

 ## Default Config
-By default all PVP options are enabled to match vanilla behavior.
+By default, all PVP options are enabled in order to match vanilla behavior.

 :::code-group
 ```toml [features.toml]